Elevation: 9,968 ft

 Prominence: 748

-Paul Bellamy, Dana Hanson and I made the first ascent of the peak on August 8, 1988 via the East Face.
-This face is cut by 3 gullies.
-With Paul leading, we climbed the southernmost gully.
+As noted above Paul Bellamy, Dana Hanson and I made the first ascent of the peak on August 8, 1988 via the East Face.
+This face is cut by three crack systems.
+With Paul leading, we climbed the southernmost crack.
 The route started out to the right of the gully on a small buttress and then moved up and to the left for one and a half pitches.
-Class 5.3.
 The rock on this face is fine-grained granite with cracks that took small and mid-sized protection.

 Next: Skiing the Rim Road Around Crater Lake